ImanBrjn/python_Salifort_Motors/README.md

-Even though there are chances to have completely the same information with different employees, since we don't have identification info and we don't know if they are truly the same person.
-We still dropped the duplicates for the following reasons:
+Even though there are chances to have completely the same information with different employees, since we don't have identification info and we don't know if they are truly the same person, we still dropped the duplicates for the following reasons:

-1- We will still have 11991 data after we dropped the duplicates.
+1- We will still have 11,991 data after we dropped the duplicates.
 2- Both of the classes have the duplicates, dropping the rows won't have a serious impact on the balance of the dataset.
-3- In order to keep our model more fair, dropping the duplicates is going to be better than not to drop them.
+3- In order to keep our model more fair, dropping the duplicates is going to be better than not dropping them.

-### Check outliers

-Check for outliers in the data.
+### Checking for outliers

 ```python